pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 |  ^--------^
 ```

+### External declarations

-However, declarations outside a class or interface (and declarations of classes and interfaces by itself) are created under the following rules:
+However, declarations outside a class or interface (and declarations of classes and interfaces by themselves) are created under the following rules:
 1. Access modifiers (`public`, `protected`, and `private`) are ignored.
 All declaration snippets are accessible to all other snippets:
   ```java
   jshell> private int x = 1;